Shivnaran-S/Golden-Time-Machine-Forecasting-Gold-Prices/README.md

 ## Overview

 The **Golden Time Machine** is a sophisticated tool designed to predict future gold prices using historical and real-time data.
-Leveraging advanced machine learning models such as ARIMA, LSTM, and Prophet, this project provides actionable insights to help users make informed decisions about when to buy gold.
+Leveraging machine learning models such as ARIMA, LSTM, and Prophet, this project provides actionable insights to help users make informed decisions about when to buy gold.
 The system is deployed on **Streamlit Cloud**, offering a seamless user experience.

 ## Key Features

-- **Real-Time Data Extraction**: Utilizes **Selenium** and **BeautifulSoup** to scrape real-time gold prices for selected Indian cities.
+- **Real-Time Data Extraction**: Utilizes **Selenium** and **BeautifulSoup** to scrape real-time gold prices for the selected city.
-- **Data Storage**: Stores the extracted data in an **SQLite** database for efficient retrieval and processing.
+- **Data Storage**: Updates the extracted data in an **SQLite** database which is already populated with past data for efficient retrieval and processing.
 - **Advanced Predictive Models**: Employs **ARIMA**, **LSTM**, and **Prophet** models to forecast future gold prices.
 - **User-Friendly Interface**: Built with **Streamlit**, allowing users to interact with the system effortlessly.
-- **Optimal Purchase Recommendation**: Analyzes the data to recommend the best day to buy gold, minimizing potential losses.
+- **Optimal Purchase Recommendation**: Analyzes the data to recommend the day to buy gold, minimizing potential losses.

 ## How It Works